 Placement and removal

-After the procedure the numbing medication will take several hours to wear off.
-During this time you may start to feel pins and needles as you regain sensation.
-For the next day or two, you may feel like you have a small bruise in the area, this is totally normal.
-If the area is not getting larger, red, or bruising is increasing, it most likely is normal however any and all concerns should always be evaluated by your doctor.
+After the procedure, the numbing medication will take several hours to wear off.
+During this time, you may start to feel pins and needles as you regain sensation.
+A small bruise may show up in the area in a day or two.
+Bruising is normal.
+If the site is not getting more prominent, red, or bruising increases, it is likely normal; however, your doctor should evaluate all concerns.

-Removing the device is similar in which the area will be cleaned first, then numbing medication injected.
-A tiny incision will be made above the device and the device removed.
+Removing the device is similar in which your doctor cleans the area first, then injects the numbing medication.
+The specialist will make a tiny incision above the device and then remove it.
 No stitches are usually needed, just a bandaid.

-Important Reminder: This information is only intended to provide gynecology guidance, not definitive medical advice.
-Please consult OBGYN doctor about your specific condition.
+Important Reminder: This information’s only intended to provide gynecology guidance, not definitive medical advice.
+Please consult an OBGYN doctor about your specific condition.
 Only a trained, experienced gynecologist or certified gynecology specialist can determine an accurate diagnosis and proper treatment.

 Have questions about Contraceptive Implants?
-Schedule an appointment with the best rated OBGYN in Manhattan, New York, Dr. Fernando Mariz by calling our office today.
+Please schedule an appointment with the best-rated OBGYN in Manhattan, New York, Dr. Fernando Mariz, by calling our office today.